“What happens to a man (person) is less significant than what happens within him (them).” – Louis L. Mann

 Prior to her position with UCCS, Stephannie started her career in a family-owned business distributing food to the military.
 Soon after she discovered her passion for public service and politics and began her work within a variety of distinct governmental positions.
 She served President George H.W.
 Bush as part of his advance team; she was chief of staff for the 3rd Congressional District; was Assistant Director and Legislative Liaison for the Colorado Department of Public Health and Environment; and served on Governor Owen's senior team as chief of staff to Lt.
 Governor Jane Norton.
 Stephannie transitioned her political and governmental focus in the early 2000s and joined the University of Colorado in the Governmental Affairs department.
 She went on to serve as an advocate for the Colorado Springs businesses community when she served as the President of Governmental Affairs and Public Policy for the Greater Colorado Springs Chamber of Commerce.

 Stephannie has always had an interest in leadership and has had the privilege of exercising her leadership skills through her involvement in a variety of important community and regional boards.
-Currently, she serves as the executive director for the Colorado Springs Business Alliance's Center for Regional Advancement; she is the chair of the Colorado Springs Conservatory's board of directors; she is the vice-chair of the Colorado Springs Leadership Institute; and she is on the board of directors for United Way, Care & Share, and the YMCA.
-She is also actively involved as a small group leader for 7th & 8th graders and a deacon at First Presbyterian.
-As a result of her efforts, Stephanie was recognized in 2012 by Colorado Springs Business Journal as a person of influence.
-She has also garnered praise as a "Women of Influence" and received an award from the City of Colorado Springs for leadership in addressing fiscal sustainability.
+She served as chair of the board of directors for the Colorado Springs Leadership Institute, was founder and executive director of the Colorado Springs Chamber's Center for Regional Advancement; chair of the Colorado Springs Conservatory's board of directors; and she is on the board of directors for United Way, the Pikes Peak Workforce Investment Board and the Girl Scouts of Colorado.
+She also served on Care & Share, the YMCA Metro Board and the Tri-Lakes YMCA board.
+She is actively involved in the City Engagement Team at First Presbyterian.
+As a result of her efforts, Stephannie was recognized by Colorado Springs Business Journal as a person of influence and “Women of Influence", received the Accolades award from the Southern Colorado Women’s Chamber, was named a Women of Distinction by the Girl Scouts and received an award from the City of Colorado Springs for leadership in addressing fiscal sustainability.